-Course outline (subject to revision; see course webpage for most up-to-date calendar): The course is roughly split into two halves.
-The first half is on exploratory data analysis in which given a dataset, we compute and visualize various aspects of it to try to understand its structure.
-The second half of the course turns toward making predictions once we have some idea of what structure underlies the data.
+Course outline (subject to revision; see course webpage for most up-to-date calendar): The course is roughly split into two parts.
+The first part is on exploratory data analysis in which given a dataset, we compute and visualize various aspects of it to try to understand its structure.
+The second part of the course turns toward making predictions once we have some idea of what structure underlies the data.